osynge/liblauncher/README.md

-This code is not yet production grade
+This code does not yet have a stable api.

-Possible rename to libfeaer
+Possible rename to libceaer

-Fork
+Clone
 Exec
 Avguments
 Enviroment